opencontainers/runc/Godeps/_workspace/src/github.com/opencontainers/specs/config-linux.md

 ## Control groups

-Also known as cgroups, they are used to restrict resource usage for a container and handle device access. cgroups provide controls to restrict cpu, memory, IO, pids and network for the container.
+Also known as cgroups, they are used to restrict resource usage for a container and handle device access. cgroups provide controls to restrict cpu, memory, IO, pids, network and intel_rdt for the container.
 For more information, see the [kernel cgroups documentation][cgroup-v1].

 The path to the cgroups can be specified in the Spec via `cgroupsPath`.